Finomnis/PythonCModule/README.md

 * setuptools
 * setuptools-rust

-Also, you need a rust distribution that is compatible with pyo3.
+Also, you need a Rust distribution that is compatible with pyo3.
-(At the time of writing, this is rust nightly.
+(At the time of writing, this is Rust nightly.
 Should change in future.)

 To create your own Rust module, just copy and rename the ``helloWorldRustModule`` folder to wherever you want your module to be.